wtsi-hgi/yascp/celltype_tutorial.md

 ```

 ### Azimuth
-Aditionally if you have your own azimuth model or a model retrieved from [Azimuth Zenodo](https://azimuth.hubmapconsortium.org/references/) that you want to use you can edit the default params.
-By default we run a PBMC reference in pipeline but you can change this and add any references you are interested in.
+Additionally, if you have a custom Azimuth model or one obtained from [Azimuth Zenodo](https://azimuth.hubmapconsortium.org/references/)  that you wish to use, you can modify the default parameters.
+By default, the pipeline uses a PBMC reference, but you have the flexibility to change this and include any references that meet your requirements.
 ```
 params{
     azimuth{